Admidio/admidio/README.md

 ## Changelog

-Please visit our [changelog](http://admidio.org/index.php?page=changelog) for detail informations about the bugfixes and enhancements in each version.
+Please visit our [changelog](http://admidio.org/index.php?page=changelog) for detail information about the bugfixes and enhancements in each version.

 ## Donation